Interested in becoming an Academic Peer Mentor?

 Academic Peer Mentors serve as members of the Academic Advising Center team which aims to assist students throughout the academic semester by enhancing and promoting an overall positive college experience.

-Academic Peer Mentor Program positions are paid, non-work study jobs.
+Academic Peer Mentor Program positions are paid, work-study qualify jobs through Federal Student Aid.
+It is important to check with firstname.lastname@example.org for any questions.
 This is a great opportunity to gain meaningful leadership experience and recognition for the service you provide to individuals and SCTCC community.
 You will also accrue valuable work and service experience for your resume and college applications.

-Peer Mentors must be enrolled at SCTCC in the semester in which they are working, have completed at least one full-time semester or two part-time semesters at the college, and be in good academic standing.
+Peer Mentors must be work-study eligible and enrolled at SCTCC in the semester in which they are working, have completed at least one full-time semester or 12 college credits at the college, and be in good academic standing.

 Students in this position are expected to work 10-20 hours per week.
 We put your school work as priority and we are willing to work around your class time.
 Peer Mentors will not be allowed to work if it is overlapping with a class.